Autodesk-Forge/forge-revit.extract.quantity-bim360.cost/README.md

 ## Limitation
 - BIM 360 Cost Management module needs to be activated to use this App, due to the current limitation of BIM 360 API, user needs to activate **Cost Management** module, and create **Budget Code Template** in cost project setting manually.
 Please check [Create BIM360 project, activate Cost Management module, setup project for Cost Management](https://help.autodesk.com/view/BIM360D/ENU/?guid=BIM360D_Cost_Management_getting_started_with_cost_management_html) for details.
+- **Budget Code** is required to create a budget.
+Currently, a random budget code with specified digits length(set in **Price Book**) will be automatically generated for each budget.
 - Currently Revit Cloud Worksharing is not supported by the Design Automation.
 The scenario that this sample demonstrates is applicable only with a file-based Revit model.
 - Client JavaScript requires modern browser.